drpcorg/chotki/README.md

 ````
 Each command returns an ID and/or an error.

-Text RDX is different from JSON in several aspects: it has
+Text RDX is different from JSON in several aspects: it has the
-explicit ID type, arbitrary literals apart from `true`, `false`
+ID type, arbitrary literals apart from `true`, `false` and
-and `null`, set collections and some other minor differences.
+`null`, also set collections and some other minor differences.
 On the human readability side, it is pretty much the same thing.

 ### HTTP